sg-crest A Singapore Government Agency Website

 If a resolution is not reached

-If the parties cannot come to an agreement, the court may direct both parties to attend further mention sessions to prepare the case for a hearing.
+If the parties are unable to resolve the application fully, the court will give the necessary directions to prepare the case for a hearing.
+The court will also schedule further mention sessions to monitor parties’ progress.
 The court will schedule a hearing date after the judge is satisfied that parties are ready for the hearing.

 Preparing for a hearing